Release 04.12.2024: migration guide

 simpleAsyncCall()

-Previously, the wallet contract in Wallet.sol
+Previously, the smart account contract in SmartAccount.sol

 did not forward feeCredit